dokterbob/stealmyideas/synergetic_agro_forestry.md

 # Synergetic Agro Forrestry
-Garbage in, everything out: convert local 'wastes into diverse, income generating forrest gardens, reducing pollution, generating fertile soil and sequestering carbon while doing so.
+Garbage in, everything out: convert local 'wastes' into diverse, income generating forrest gardens, reducing pollution, generating fertile soil and sequestering carbon.

-T
+The idea is to generate alternative models for land use to offset
 ## Inputs
 * Organic 'wastes'
   * Wood chips